simplex-chat/simplex-chat/blog/20220112-simplex-chat-v1-released.md

 SimpleX Chat client can be used in the terminal on all major desktop platforms (Windows/Mac/Linux) and also on Android devices with [Termux](https://github.com/termux).

 SimpleX also allows people to host their own servers and own their own chat data.
-SimpleX servers are exceptionally lightweight and require a single process with the initial memory footprint of under 20 Mb, which grows grows as the server adds in-memory queues (even with 10,000 queues it uses less than 50Mb, not accounting for messages).
+SimpleX servers are exceptionally lightweight and require a single process with the initial memory footprint of under 20 Mb, which grows as the server adds in-memory queues (even with 10,000 queues it uses less than 50Mb, not accounting for messages).